voidradiance/C-Sharp-Simple-Array/README.md

 # C-Sharp-Simple-Array
-Membuat aplikasi konsole dengan menggunakan C# dengan requirement menghitung jarak kota dari array.
+Create a console application using C# with the requirement to calculate the distance of the city from the array.